 Angela Ingram - Reporter

-Angela Ingram is the newest reporter to join the Local 12 team.
-She came to Cincinnati in December 2006 after meeting corporate executive Steve Minium at a career fair.
+Angela Ingram joined WKRC-TV in December of 2006 after meeting a former corporate executive at a career fair.

-Angela's hometown is the City of Brotherly Love, Philadelphia but she knows the Queen City will be her new home away from home.
-Ingram graduated from Temple University with a bachelors degree in Broadcasting.
-She also earned a JD from Valparaiso University, shes a licensed attorney.
+Angela's hometown is Philadelphia, but she knows the Queen City will be her new home away from home.
+Ingram graduated from Temple University with a bachelor's degree in Broadcasting.
+She also earned a JD from Valparaiso University, and is a licensed attorney.

-Some of the stops along Angelas career path include WPHL and 6ABC in Philadelphia, First State News and Tri-State Media in Delaware and WSBT in South Bend, Indiana.
+Some of the stops along Angela's career path include WPHL-TV and 6ABC in Philadelphia, First State News and Tri-State Media in Delaware and WSBT-TV in South Bend, Ind.

 Outside of work, Angela enjoys cooking a good meal, traveling, reading nonfiction and watching classic movies.